BIDU Investor Reminder: Bronstein, Gewirtz & Grossman, LLC Reminds Baidu, Inc. Shareholders of Class Action and Encourages Shareholders to Contact the Firm

-Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Goldman Sachs Group Inc. (“Goldman Sachs”) and Morgan Stanley (“Morgan Stanley”) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Baidu, Inc. (“Baidu” or the “Company”) (NASDAQ: BIDU) common stock between March 22, 2021 and March 29, 2021, inclusive (the “Class Period”).
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Fbidu.
+NEW YORK, Jan.
+06, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Goldman Sachs Group Inc. (“Goldman Sachs”) and Morgan Stanley (“Morgan Stanley”) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Baidu, Inc. (“Baidu” or the “Company”) ( BIDU) common stock between March 22, 2021 and March 29, 2021, inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/bidu.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934 (the "Exchange Act").